-Dr. Glenn Green is an associate professor of otolaryngology-head and neck surgery at the University of Michigan.
+Dr. Glenn Green is a clinical professor of otolaryngology-head and neck surgery at the University of Michigan.
 After graduating in chemical engineering, he entered medical school at the University of Michigan.
 He completed an NIH-supported research fellowship followed by a subspecialty fellowship in pediatric otolaryngology.

 He is the director of ongoing translational trials of 3D-printed devices in both humans and animals; and ongoing translation trials of antioxidants for hearing loss.
 He has won several awards ranging from the Kodak Valuable Idea Award (as an undergraduate student) to the Innovation Award from Popular Mechanics (2013 Breakthrough Awards, New York City).
 He has over 50 publications related to both his clinical and his research work including the New England Journal of Medicine, Nature Genetics, and JAMA.
 He has been widely featured including Scientific American, the New York Times, Forbes and Good Housekeeping.
 He has been an invited speaker at TEDX talks and MakerFaire in Rome.
 His constructs are on featured display at the British Science Museum in London.

 His current work focuses on overcoming the barriers to implementing new discoveries and techniques into clinical practice.
 This includes technological progress in 3D-printed constructs, defining the benefits of this technology to obtain approval from insurance companies and other gatekeepers, and working with the FDA to identify regulatory mechanisms for this technology.

 Dr. Glenn Green's research interests include translational interventions in complex communications disorders involving speech and hearing.
 More specifically, complex airway reconstruction and speech development, genetic basis for complex syndromal disorders involving speech and hearing, intervention trials and devices for airway improvement, speech, hearing, and genetic basis of deafness and utility of genetic testing.